13 Hilarious Inventions That Failed Spectacularly

 Wearing a computer monitor on your face that records and transmits everything you look at might seem like a good idea…until you factor in little things like privacy and safety.
 Soon after being introduced in 2012, the glasses were banned from being worn in places like casinos and movie theaters, and behind the wheels of cars.
 In 2015, Google threw in the towel and hung-up their nerdy spy devices for good.

 What do you do when you sell one of the most popular soft drinks on the planet?
 Change the formula, of course.
 That’s what the makers of Coca-Cola did back in 1985.
 After getting flooded with letters from angry customers, the company did a face-palm and announced the return of Coca-Cola “classic.”
 This was such a big deal that, according to TIME, news anchor Peter Jennings interrupted an episode of General Hospital to break the news.
+Check out these foods that were invented by accident.

 In the late 1970s and early 1980s, this machine went to war with the VHS…and lost, badly.
 But, despite dismal sales and complete irrelevance, Sony continued to make the machines until 2002 and didn’t stop manufacturing Betamax videotapes until 2016.
 Talk about commitment!
 Learn about the 10 accidental discoveries that changed the world.